-Online courses are everywhere and are perfect for people who have sporadic schedules, or if you have small children to look after at home for example.
-They are also wonderful if you are still in Covid-mode.
-Whether that’s because the laws prohibit gatherings where you are or because you are still wearing sweatpants and don’t want to go back to looking presentable, an online wine course is for you.
-Finally, online courses are fantastic for people who work better on their own and want to learn at their own pace.
+Online courses are everywhere and are perfect for people who have sporadic schedules.
+They are also great if you have small children to look after at home.
+Many are still in Covid-mode.
+Whether that’s because the laws prohibit gatherings where you are or because you are still wearing sweatpants and don’t want to go back to looking presentable, an online wine course could be for you.
+Finally, working remotely is fantastic for people who work well on their own and want to learn at their own pace.

-What the wine courses offer is one of the 5 Things You Should Know Before Taking A Wine Course.
+What does the wine course offer is one of the 5 Things You Should Know Before Taking A Wine Course.

 Or, does the online course offer a facebook group where you can share your experiences with other students?